corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.3.4 Update merged mods:
     * Full Military Service for Battle Thralls at 1.5.1
     * Retain Leaders from Integrated Subjects at 1.1.0
+* 2.0.0 Add merged mods:
+    * Deassimilate Machines at 1.0.1
+    * Deassimilated Machine Worlds at 1.0.0